ibm-js/deliteful/docs/list/List.md

 TODO: INSERT SCREENSHOT(S) HERE

-When the selection mode is `"single"`, a click or tap on a item (or a press on the ENTER or SPACE key when an item has the focus) select it and de-select any previously selected item.
-When the selection mode is `"multiple"`, a click or tap on an item (or a press on the ENTER or SPACE key when an item has the focus) toggle its selected state.
+When the selection mode is `"single"`, a click or tap on a item (or a press on the Space key when an item has the focus) select it and de-select any previously selected item.
+When the selection mode is `"multiple"`, a click or tap on an item (or a press on the Space key when an item has the focus) toggle its selected state.

 When the current selection changes, a `"selection-change"` event is emitted.
 Its `oldValue` attribute